 Health Clearance Requirements

 Submit Health Clearance Form

 Information on obtaining the Health Clearance Form is given to students along with their acceptance packet.
 Complete the front page of this form to the best of your ability.
 The back page can be completed by your physician or, if you have your own personal immunization records, you can submit a copy of the records.

-- Hawaii students with a history of a positive PPD and negative chest x-ray must complete and return the Tuberculosis Symptom Screening form.
+- Hawaiʻi students with a history of a positive PPD and negative chest x-ray must complete and return the Tuberculosis Symptom Screening form.
+(PDF) *

-- You need two live doses of measles vaccine, with at least one being an MMR (Measles, Mumps, and Rubella) vaccine.
+- You need two live doses of measles vaccine, with at least one being an MMR vaccine.